2ET Class Assembly - Wednesday 2nd April

 • Our current standard admission number is 60.
 We can accommodate up to approximately 420 children all together, depending on the age and pupil distribution across the school.
 We accept children from the September following their 4th birthday, until 11 years old.

-• Parents wishing to apply for a place at our school should contact school admissions at Northamptonshire County Council (www.northamptonshire.gov.uk or 0300 126 1000).
+• Parents wishing to apply for a place at our school should contact school admissions at North Northants Country Council www.northnorthants.gov.uk/primary-school-places.
 Our admissions policy follows the county guidance where children with a statement of special educational need who express a preference for our school and children looked after are given priority followed by those children living in the village.

 Starting school